 This phase in the fire investigation observes and examines the exterior and interior structures, basically the areas where there is clear damage from the fire, to make out a direction of heat flow and eventually determine the point of origin of the fire.

 Most investigations are conducted with the assumption that the fire is intentional and is sparked by an arsonist making the area a potential crime scene.
 With that in mind, the fire investigator has to think similarly as an arsonist committing a literal crime and they will mostly have to need the help of accelerants or chemicals that allow for a more exacerbated spread of the fire.
 They would have to locate potential containers containing these flammable chemicals or run tests to identify if chemicals are present in the area.
+You Should also check out the Death Investigation Report.

 Basically, the second stage of the investigation is when it actually begins.
 By examining the structures, fire investigators start narrowing down the origin of the fire.
 It is important here that the area is properly documented with physical evidence such as photographs while practicing vigilance especially to the presence of electrical appliances and unauthorized technologies.